 (This tour will be offered in 2021.
 Reservations will be accepted starting Sunday, April 18, 2021.)
-Reservations will only be accepted 2 weeks in advance for all tour dates.
+Tickets are available 14 days in advance, 8:00 am MDT, on a rolling daily window,

 Named for three mugs tied together with yucca rope found hanging inside one of its rooms, it was built over several decades in the AD 1100s and 1200s and likely supported a population of 80 to 100 people.
 Along the route to this amazing site, you will visit other Ancestral Puebloan sites including Adobe Cave, which features partially excavated rooms.
 You will also experience wonderful views of Rock Canyon.

 If you are plan on booking a second tour on the same day, we highly suggest you give yourself at least: